Henry F. Pulitzer: Biography

 A 1962 account described Pulitzer as a connoisseur and art dealer in London and Bern.
-Pulitzer expressed strong opinions on the state of the art world, attributing the high prize of classical art to the opinion that "no truly great art has been painted recently", and dismissing abstract paintings as "things that can be hung any one of four ways without making a difference".
+Pulitzer expressed strong opinions on the state of the art world, attributing the high price of classical art to the opinion that "no truly great art has been painted recently", and dismissing abstract paintings as "things that can be hung any one of four ways without making a difference".
 On December 7, 1962, he made news when he reported the theft of a painting by Borgognone that was shipped from London to Phoenix, Arizona, intended as a gift for the Phoenix Art Museum.
 The painting was shipped in a box with another larger painting, by Desportes, but when the box was opened, only the Desportes was found.
 Agents of the Federal Bureau of Investigation investigated the disappearance, and found the missing Borgognone the next day in the same box, "under piles of excelsior".
 By February 1963, Pulitzer recounted making a trip to Phoenix, Arizona "intending to stay for three days" before leaving for California, but instead staying for three months out of fascination with the artwork that had been collected locally, noting for example "a magnificent terracotta by Andrea della Robbia, covering a whole wall specially built to house it" some miles from Scottsdale.

 A 1969 account lamenting the tendency of art dealers to break up collections noted:

 In 1979, Ronald Hambleton acknowledged Pulitzer for providing details about a painting by Hieronymus Bosch previously incorrectly attributed to Herri met de Bles.

+Henry F. Pulitzer has been confused in some sources with Joseph Pulitzer (1847-1911), publisher of the New York World and other newspapers (e.g. "den New Yorker Verleger and Multimilliardär Henry F. Pulitzer").
+They may have been relatives.
+Henry F. Pulitzer was not a publisher.